Margaret Buckley: President of Sinn Féin

-At the October 1934 Sinn Féin ardfheis, she was elected one of the party's vice-presidents.
-Three years later in 1937 she succeeded Cathal Ó Murchadha who was a former TD of the second Dáil Éireann as President of Sinn Féin, at an ardfheis attended by only forty delegates, making her the first Irishwoman to lead a political party.

-When she assumed the leadership of Sinn Féin, the party was not supported by the Irish Republican Army (IRA), which had severed its links with the party in 1925.
-When she left the office in 1950, relations with the IRA had been resolved.
-As President she began the lawsuit Buckley v.
-Attorney-General, the Sinn Féin Funds case, in which the party sought unsuccessfully to be recognised as owners of money raised by Sinn Féin before 1922 and held in trust in the High Court since 1924.
+At the October 1934 Sinn Féin Ard Fheis, Buckley was elected one of the party's vice-presidents.
+Three years later, in 1937, she succeeded Cathal Ó Murchadha, a former TD of the second Dáil Éireann, as President of Sinn Féin, at an ardfheis attended by only forty delegates, making her the first Irishwoman to lead a political party.
+When she assumed the leadership, the party was not supported by the Irish Republican Army (IRA), which had severed its links with Sinn Féin in 1925; by the time she left office in 1950, relations with the IRA had been resolved, and the IRA subsequently took direct control of the party.
+Historian Séan Ó Duibhir has noted that although her election was a historic first, it brought no immediate electoral gains, and by 1940 the party had become so marginal that the Irish authorities largely ignored it, even as republicans elsewhere were being interned over fears of collusion with Nazi Germany.